 A Montessori Approach to Discipline

 The Montessori Method is child-directed and uses positive discipline.
 To someone who isn’t familiar with these methods, it may seem to rely too much on the child’s discretion.
-However, the adults in a Montessori classroom (also known as the guides) are expected to provide both a model of ideal behavior and a gentle manner of directing the child back to correct action.
+However, the adults in a Montessori classroom (also known as the guides) and the adults in the Montessori home (the parents) are expected to provide both a model of ideal behavior and a gentle manner of directing the child back to correct action.

-The end result of Montessori aligned discipline is a self-motivated child that understands how to appropriately interact socially and with their environment.
+The end result of Montessori-aligned discipline is a self-motivated child that understands how to appropriately and productively interact socially and with their environment.